Inova Health System Foundation

 -

-One Application Rule: Organizations may submit only one application per cycle
+One Application Rule: Organisations may submit only one application per cycle

-Application Components: Applications require organizational information, project description, budget narrative, alignment with CHNA priorities, and demonstration of capacity to execute the proposed program.
+Application Components: Applications require organisational information, project description, budget narrative, alignment with CHNA priorities, and demonstration of capacity to execute the proposed programme.

 Special Requirement: All awardees must agree to participate in the Unite Us/Unite Virginia referral platform for care coordination.